 Students are often photographed or they may participate in activities which may be videotaped for school related news stories or broadcasts.
-These may be released to newspapers, radio or television, possibly citing the child's name for school publicity.
+These may be released to newspapers, social media, radio or television.
 If you would prefer your child's picture and/or name NOT be published, please write a letter to that effect to the principal and your child's teacher.